What is the adoption procedure?

 Go to the Pet Registration Database and search the database by the tag number.
 To update your pet record, click RECORD UPDATE.
 You can also call Animal Care at 954-359-1313 to update your record over the phone.

-I’ve looked at Broward County Animal Care’s Web site and I am visiting the shelter daily.
+I’ve looked at Broward County Animal Care’s Web site and I am visiting the Adoption Center daily.
 What else can I do to find my lost pet?

 There are several other steps you can take.